The car launches provided a few surprises when it comes to liveries - here's how we'd rank them from a purely aesthetic viewpoint

 This year we were even treated to a couple of one-off launch liveries from Red Bull and Alfa Romeo.
 I’ve thrown those two in as well, because why not?
 Also, all of the liveries this year are actually of very decent quality, making the 2019 field as a whole an extremely good looking one.
 Just because I’ve ranked a team low, it doesn’t mean I don’t like it!
 Anyway, without further ado, let’s get ranking!

 The moment Rich Energy was announced as the team’s title sponsor last year you just knew that the car would be black and gold, and so it turned out.
 There’s nothing wrong with it as a colour scheme, it’s just a bit… well, uninspired.
-Unless you’re looking at it front-on it just looks like a plain black F1 car - it’s very smart, yes, I was just hoping for a bit more flair.
+As with every black and gold livery other than the JPS Lotuses, there’s too much gold - and also too much white from the Haas logos.
+It’s quite smart, yes, I was just hoping for a bit more flair.

 Huge props to Williams for actually doing something different.
 For all the world I was completely expecting a plain white car with a few dark blue stripes.
 What we got instead were a new title sponsor and a very different design.
 Up close the gradient is very apparent and it looks a little bit dated but from a distance, it starts to make a bit more sense.